abhi2596/SetOpDSL/README.md

 #### Example: bindingMacro("name",Union(SetName("someSetName"),SetName("SetName")))

 ## Macro()
 the above operation assigns a SetDSL operation to a macro and to refer to it we can access it using the string used above
-#### Example: Macro("name") this replaces the operation Macro("name") with whatever operation was specified using bindingMacro so if bindingMacro("name",Union(SetName("someSetName"),SetName("SetName"))) was the command used for binding then in the program if we call Macro("name") it will be replaced by Union(SetName("someSetName"),SetName("SetName"))
+##### Example: Macro("name") this replaces the operation Macro("name") with whatever operation was specified using bindingMacro so if bindingMacro("name",Union(SetName("someSetName"),SetName("SetName"))) was the command used for binding then in the program if we call Macro("name") it will be replaced by Union(SetName("someSetName"),SetName("SetName"))

+## Scope()
+the above operation can be used if the user wants to implement scoping in their SetDSL it works like these
+Example: Scope("name",Scope("name1",Assign(SetName("SetName"),ValSet(1,2)),Value(1)),Assign(SetName("SetName"),ValSet(3,4)) the SetName in name1 contains 1,2 whereas the SetName in name scope contains 3,4 this is how a user can implement Scoping